 - Peel and chop the onion.
 Wash, peel, and chop celeriac, parsnip, and carrots.
 Juice half a lemon.

-- Heat your a stockpot or a Dutch oven to medium heat and add olive oil.
+- Preheat a stockpot or a Dutch oven over medium heat and add oil.

 - Add cane sugar and wait until it melts into a light brown caramel.